bernwo/BernDirac/README.md

 # BernDirac
-A Mathematica package for performing calculations on matrices in the Dirac notation which is usually used in quantum mechanics/quantum computing.
+A Mathematica package for performing calculations involving matrices/vectors in the Dirac notation which is usually used in quantum mechanics/quantum computing.
 It utilises the built-in Mathematica "Ket[]" and "Bra[]" aliases.

 The package was written in Mathematica version 12.2 in Windows 10.